TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

 Then, the service account for your API server is marked as being allowed to decrypt with any keys in that keyring, so it can verify requests.
-Note that I've also marked down that developers can decrypt using this key as well -- since its not the data that's being encrypted which is meant to be secure here but rather the act of encryption itself being what matters, this is a secure way to ensure you don't need to, say, disable authentication when running in dev/staging/whatever.
+Note that I've also marked down that developers can decrypt using this key as well -- since it's not the data that's being encrypted which is meant to be secure here but rather the act of encryption itself being what matters, this is a secure way to ensure you don't need to, say, disable authentication when running in dev/staging/whatever.
 Even running this API on a dev's laptop should